Articles

 PTSV Jahn Freiburg (Germany)

-PTSV Jahn Freiburg, or Postsportverein Jahn Freiburg, to give their full title is a sports club from the city of Freiburg im Breisgau in southern Germany which has sections for billiards, recreational sports, health, ninepins, lacrosse, athletics, tennis, table tennis, gymnastics, snow sports and hiking, youth development, volleyball as well as football.
+PTSV Jahn Freiburg, or Postsportverein Jahn Freiburg, to give their full title, is a sports club from the city of Freiburg im Breisgau in southern Germany which has sections for billiards, recreational sports, health, ninepins, lacrosse, athletics, tennis, table tennis, gymnastics, snow sports and hiking, youth development, volleyball, as well as football.

-The club was formed as Turnverein Jahn Freiburg in April 1923 with members quickly signing up.
-The football section was started in 1927 with Freiburger FC giving the club land for Jahnstadion in 1928.
+The club was formed as Turnverein Jahn Freiburg in April 1923, with members quickly signing up.
+The football section was started in 1927, with Freiburger FC giving the club land for Jahnstadion in 1928.

-Three years earlier another club, Postsportverein Freiburg had been formed.
+Three years earlier, another club, Postsportverein Freiburg, had been formed.
 They joined forces with PTSV in 1937 to make up Postsportverein Jahn Freiburg.
 The future of the Jahnstadion was secured financially.

 The military forces took over the ground during World War II, but it was returned to the club in 1947.
-Over the years the club took as much pride in their social achievements as trophies won as they have introduced folk dancing, singing and amateur theatre games, along with recreation, vacations, youth camps, international youth exchanges and visits to attractions.
+Over the years, the club took as much pride in their social achievements as trophies won, as they have introduced folk dancing, singing and amateur theatre games, along with recreation, vacations, youth camps, international youth exchanges and visits to attractions.

-By 2003 PTSV had over 150 qualified coaches in thirteen different sports.
+By 2003, PTSV had over 150 qualified coaches in thirteen different sports.
 The football team continued to play at an amateur level and boasted one of the biggest football sections of any sports club in the district.
+The team played the 2003-04 campaign in Kreisliga A, Staffel 2; one of numerous ninth-tier leagues in the national system, where they ended in eighth place.

-After a season of consolidation PTSV finished fourth in Kreisliga A2 in 2017-18 as Fabian Kunitzky scored the goals for the side coached by Ray Wusu.
+This led to promotion to Bezirksliga Freiburg, where they finished in seventh.
+However, the team was relegated in 2015-16.
+After a season of consolidation, PTSV finished fourth in Kreisliga A2 in 2017-18 as Fabian Kunitzky scored the goals for the side coached by Ray Wusu.
 2018-19 saw an improvement of one place.

-PTSV Jahn Freiburg will play in Kreisliga A Staffel 2 Freiburg in the 2020-21 season.
+PTSV Jahn Freiburg will play in Kreisliga A Staffel 2 Freiburg in the 2025-26 season.

 My visit